brannik/HerosArmyKnife/docs/Modules.md

 - Purpose: Placeholder, reserved for future features.

 ## SellTrash
-- Purpose: Vendor all grey‑quality items automatically when talking to a merchant.
-- Click: Sells greys immediately (must be at a vendor).
+- Purpose: Sell trash (grey‑quality) items and any user‑tracked vendor items.
+- Click: At a vendor, sells greys plus your tracked vendor items.
-- Auto: Sells on MERCHANT_SHOW when enabled.
+- Auto: On MERCHANT_SHOW, sells greys + tracked when enabled.
+- UI: Drag items into the Trash Sell List to track them for vending; list shows counts and total tracked value.
 - Options: Enable "Debug" for extra messages.

 ## CacheOpener